tars/tars/docs/en/file-structure.md

 ```
 dev/
     └── static/                         # Folder for static-files.
 You can choose the name for that folder in tars-config.js
-        └── css/                        # Ready stylies and stylies for IE9 и IE8, if support is turned on and stylies from separate-css.
+        └── css/                        # Ready stylies and stylies for IE9 и
+        IE8, if support is turned on and stylies from separate-css.
+        └── components-assets/          # Static files for components.
+                └── exampleComponent/
         └── img/                        # Images for project
             └── assets/                 # Static files for components.
+Only images
                 └── exampleComponent/
             └── content/                # Images for content
             └── plugins/                # Images for plugins